SandeepVashishtha/ValentineWish/README.md

 Simply drag and drop the project folder to [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/) for instant deployment.

-## 🤝 Contributing
+## Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page if you want to contribute.

-## 📝 License
+## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## 💖 Acknowledgments
+## Acknowledgments

 - GSAP for the amazing animation library
 - All the open-source contributors who make projects like this possible
 - Special thanks to everyone celebrating love on Valentine's Day!

-## ⭐ Show Your Support
+## Show Your Support

-If you found this project helpful or used it to make someone's Valentine's Day special, please give it a ⭐️!
+If you found this project helpful or used it to make someone's Valentine's Day special, please give it a star!

 ---

-Made with ❤️ for Valentine's Day
+Made with love for Valentine's Day